 4. Plaza Mayor

-It’s the heart of the city.
-This is where you’ll find the Real Alcazar and the Royal Palace.
+It’s the of the city.
+This is where you’ll see the Real Alcazar and the Royal Palace.

 5. Zocca

 This is an iconic monument.
-It was designed by Gaudi and is the highest point in the city.
+Gaudi designed it, and it is the highest point in the city.

 6. Puerta del Sol

-It’s the place to see the locals.
-It’s in the town center, and you’ll find many important buildings.
+It’s tIt’slace to see the locals.
+It’s in the town center and has many important buildings.

 7. Casa de Campo

-It’s a huge public park.
-You’ll find many parks in the city, but this is the largest.
+It’s a public park.
+You park in the city, but this is the largest.

 Get away from the big city.